jbeck018/howlerops/services/CREDENTIAL_SERVICE.md

 ## License

-This credential service is part of SQL Studio and is licensed under the same terms as the main project.
+This credential service is part of Howlerops and is licensed under the same terms as the main project.